ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-cartesian-product.md

 tags: math set-theory
 ---
 ## Definition
-The Cartesian product $\times$ is an operation on two sets, $A$ and $B$, that returns the set of all [ordered pairs](/n-tuples) with their first element from $A$ and their second from $B$.
+The Cartesian product $\times$ is an operation on two sets, call them $A$ and $B$, that returns the set of all [ordered pairs](/n-tuples) with their first element from $A$ and their second from $B$.

 $$A\times B=\{(a,b)\mid a\in A \land b\in B\}$$

 #### Existence in ZFC
-We can show that, utilizing the [Kuratowski definition](/n-tuples#definition) of ordered pairs, that the Cartesian product of two sets is merely a subset of the following:
+We can show that, utilizing the [Kuratowski definition](/n-tuples#definition) of ordered pairs, the Cartesian product of two sets is merely a subset of the following:

 $$A\times B \in \mathcal{P}\left(\mathcal{P}\left(A\cup B\right)\right)$$